 3x3 Basketball

-It only takes a look at the playing area to realise this is basketball, but not as we know it.
-This is basketball on fast forward, making it's second Commonwealth Games appearance after a fantastic debut at Birmingham 2022.
+It only takes one look at the playing area to realise this is basketball — but not as we know it.
+This is basketball on fast forward, making its second Commonwealth Games appearance following a fantastic debut at Birmingham 2022.

 Each team is made up of three players, plus one substitute.
-Shots scored from inside the arc-shaped scoring zone are worth one point each, while shots taken from behind the arc area put two on the board.
+Shots scored from inside the arc-shaped scoring zone are worth one point, while shots taken from behind the arc area put two on the board.

-The first team to score 21 points wins – if no team has reached 21 after 10 minutes, the team in the lead wins.
-If scores are level, it goes to overtime where the first team to score two points wins.
+The first team to score 21 points wins.
+If no team has reached 21 after 10 minutes, the team in the lead takes the win.
+If the scores are level, it goes to overtime, where the first team to score two points secures victory.

 Previous Commonwealth Games Appearances

-Birmingham 2022 was 3x3 Basketball's first ever appearance at the Commonwealth Games and was where 3x3 Wheelchair Basketball made its world debut.
-The more familiar 5×5 version of the game has been contested twice at the Games, first in Melbourne in 2006, and on the Gold Coast in 2018.
+Birmingham 2022 was 3x3 Basketball's first ever appearance at the Commonwealth Games and was also where 3x3 Wheelchair Basketball made its world debut.
+The more familiar 5×5 version of the game has been contested twice at the Games — first in Melbourne 2006, and again on the Gold Coast in 2018.

 In 1891, Dr James Naismith created the sport.
-Naismith was the son of Scottish parents and first created the game in Springfield, Massachusetts.
+Naismith was the son of Scottish parents and first developed the game in Springfield, Massachusetts.

 The height of the hoop in Wheelchair Basketball is the same as in the running game — 3.05m.
 Athletes must pass or bounce the ball after every two pushes on their wheelchair to avoid being penalised for travelling.

-The fast-paced game lasts 10 minutes unless the scores are tied at the end of regular time.
+The fast-paced game lasts 10 minutes, unless scores are tied at the end of regular time.

 In overtime, the first team to score two points wins the game.